OpenEvalProject/evals/manuscripts/elife-25318/v1/manuscript.md

 ## Abstract

-10.7554/eLife.25318.001 Interoception, the sensitivity to visceral sensations, plays an important role in homeostasis and guiding motivated behaviour.
+Interoception, the sensitivity to visceral sensations, plays an important role in homeostasis and guiding motivated behaviour.
 It is also considered to be fundamental to self-awareness.
 Despite its importance, the developmental origins of interoceptive sensitivity remain unexplored.
 We here provide the first evidence for implicit, flexible interoceptive sensitivity in 5 month old infants using a novel behavioural measure, coupled with an established cortical index of interoceptive processing.
 These findings have important implications for the understanding of the early developmental stages of self-awareness, self-regulation and socio-emotional abilities.
-DOI: http://dx.doi.org/10.7554/eLife.25318.001

 ## Main text